oqtane/OqtaneSSR/README.md

 Currently the project only has 1 theme - MainLayout.
 The Theme supports 3 Panes - Default, Footer, and Right.
 There are 2 Containers - however Container2 currently throws a run-time error.
 There are 3 Modules - Home (which loads content from an API endpoint), Counter (which demonstrates interactivity), and Weather (which demonstrates StreamRendering).
 There are 4 RenderModes - InteractiveServer, InteractiveWebAssembly, InteractiveAuto, and Server.

-# Differences from default Template
+# Differences from Default Blazor Web Template

 - Does not use any @page components (all @page components migrated to Client project and converted into standard components)
 - Uses a fallback route mapped to the App root component